astral-sh/rye/docs/guide/basics.md

 ## Working with the Project

 To run executables in the context of the virtualenv you can use the `run` command.
-For instance if you want to use `black` you can add and run it like this:
+For instance, if you want to use `black` you can add, install, and run it on the current directory like this:

 ```
 rye add black
 rye sync
-rye run black
+rye run black .
 ```

 If you want to have the commands available directly you will need to activate the